 Racism is not necessarily overt, it is often disguised as good will.
 There was a time when people believed they were helping the blacks of America by applying what today are considered racist acts.
 That same philosophy permeates around persons with disabilities.
 The treatment and attitudes towards the disabled are just a polite form of racism.
 It’s disguised as a way to help but it is nothing short of a gentle form of racism.

 Why is it not considered “racist” when bumper stickers get sold on line accusing the disabled of being “lazy” for using disabled parking stickers?
 How can the death of 27 year old Lee Irving, a disabled member of the community being called a “hate crime” not be seen as racist?
 The forcible sterilization of persons with disabilities cannot be seen as anything but racist.
-Worse that practice still goes on because “we are protecting them from themselves“.
+Worse, that practice is growing again while being hidden behind the “good intentions” of “we are protecting them from themselves” generally used by Child Protection agencies.
 Whether people like to admit it or not this is another form of racism albeit dressed up to look like someone is helping.

 Forty years after amending the Canadian Building Code to ensure physical access the Ontario government will now look into accessibility issues.
 Why has it taken this long to recognize the need for a strong will to ensure access is there?
 Why do companies like Uber get a pass on not having to provide accessible service?
 Quebec recently finished a study on the income inequalities faced by members of the community living with a disability.

 Four years ago I did a YouTube video about Mitchell Wilson.
-He was an 11 year old disabled child who felt it was better to tie a plastic bag around his head and never wake up rather than face anymore bullying.
+He was an 11 year old disabled child who felt it was better to tie a plastic bag around his head and never wake up rather than face anymore bullying at school.
 Rather than face the bullies’ in the court case he went to bed the night before the court case was to be heard, tied a plastic bag around his head and his parents found him in the morning.
+The school administrators had been aware of the ongoing bullying for almost six months while “they looked into it”.
 That one had a very strong affect on me.
+When an 11 year old disabled child can be bullied by other students and THEN “victimized” by the very body responsible for his school safety just, in my mind, gives a strong indication of the systemic denial within so many of our legislated system.
 I’m sorry you can’t convince me that isn’t a form of racism.